I was asked how a user could manually run all or a single rule, without having to use the outlook rules dialog box. here is how you do it.

 you could try starting outlook in safe mode (start , run, ‘outlook.exe /safe’ ) and running it, to see if its an addon thats causing the issue.

-#10 by spanijel on February 8, 2011 - 10:55 pm
+5. spanijel February 8, 2011 at 10:55 pm

 GREAT !!! this is exactly the shortcut that I was looking for.